We strive to ensure young people within our communities feel valued, seen and heard.

 We do this by providing the space to explore identity and instil confidence and resilience as we endeavour to empower the marginalised voices of our young people.

-I am Chanette Barnard; I am a History Teacher by profession and I have worked in a large MAT for the last 6 years.
+Hi, I am Chanette.
+I am a History Teacher by profession and I have worked in a large MAT for the last 6 years.
 I love working with children and young adults and I am passionate about my classroom being a place for exploration and discussion, not just about History but the world as it is today.

 Hi, my name is Flavia, I have been working within the education sector and more specifically within widening participation and career guidance and development for a number of years.
-I am wholly passionate about channelling the aspirations of our young people by producing opportunities that open doors and ignite drive and passion.
+I am wholly passionate about advocating and channelling the aspirations of our children and young people by producing opportunities that open doors and ignites drive and passion.

-Not only does such a project align with all the values and morals I hold dear to myself but it is a chance to give and produce something that I never had as a young black girl growing up, with this in mind I know the positive impact this project will have for current and future generations to come.
+Empower My Voice’s mission resonates with me, my journey, and all the values and morals I subscribe to.
+It is a chance to give and produce something that I never had as a young black girl growing up and even as an adult today.
+I know the positive impact Empower My Voice’s work will have for current and future generations to come.
 The drive, mission and the team is what makes me even more confident is saying “much needed change is coming”.

 Hi I'm Dani.
 I am the artistic director of Bello Mind and Soul, a creative and wellbeing service which helps you create to express and de-stress.
 I graduated in 2018 with a BA (Hons) in Creative and therapeutic arts and since then I have been facilitating my own creative and wellbeing sessions; which have been delivered in schools, for mental health charities, and I am a regular feature on the BBC Radio Derby panel.